yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 ### Task 2: Build Automation with GitHub Registry

-Now that we have Docker images working locally, we can now work on the automation in GitHub.
-First, we will create a workflow file using the GitHub interface and its GitHub Actions workflow editor.
-Then, we will use a YAML file with a more appropriate workflow for the structure of our repository.
-This task will end with a file named `docker-publish.yml` that will rebuild and publish Docker images as their respective code is updated.
+Now that we have Docker images working locally, we can build automation in GitHub for updating and republishing our Docker images when the code changes.
+In this task, we will create a workflow file using the GitHub interface and its GitHub Actions workflow editor.
+This will get you familiar with how to create and edit an action through the GitHub website.

 1. In your GitHub lab files repository, select the `Settings` tab.